Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Methods

 It is more than pertinent to stress here a key point in our work.
 Due to the 2D nature of our calculations, the previously defined macroscopic dielectric function is actually the 2D effective macroscopic dielectric function.
-This is not true in general in \abinit calculations, where the calculations are in 3D, and the results for 2D systems have to be converged against the amount of vacuum between adjacent repeated images, $L_{\perp}$.
-In \abinit calculations, the bare Coulomb potential used in practice for 2D materials is a truncated one and not Eq.~\eqref{eq:3D_Coulomb_potential}, serving the purpose of speeding up the convergence by diminishing the Coulomb interaction between consecutive repeated system images.
-It carries no physical meaning, and simply constitutes a numerical trick.
-Nonetheless, the calculations always have to be converged with $L_{\perp}$.
-To argument in favor of our calculations, a truncation of the Coulomb potential in real space is deemed unnecessary, as we work directly with its 2D Fourier transform.
+This is not true in general in \textit{ab initio} calculations, where the calculations are in 3D, and the results for 2D systems have to be converged against the amount of vacuum between adjacent repeated images, $L_{\perp}$.
+In \textit{ab initio} calculations, the bare Coulomb potential used in practice for 2D materials is a truncated one and not Eq.~\eqref{eq:3D_Coulomb_potential}, \markup{serving the purpose of eliminating the Coulomb interaction between consecutive repeated system images~\cite{PhysRevB.73.205119,PhysRevB.73.233103}}. \markup{Otherwise}, the calculations would always have to be converged with $L_{\perp}$.
+To argument in favor of our calculations, a truncation of the Coulomb potential in real space is unnecessary, as we work directly with its 2D Fourier transform.
 Furthermore, the macroscopic dielectric function defined by Eq.~\eqref{eq:macroscopic_epsilon_definition} is always one at zero momentum, and by consequence the head element of the inverse dielectric matrix is unity too.
 This is so by virtue of the polarizability reaching zero quadratically in momentum when the momentum approaches zero, but the Coulomb potential diverges with $1/q$.
-In sharp contrast, in \abinit calculations the macroscopic in-plane dielectric function at zero momentum is unity only in the limit of infinite $L_{\perp}$~\cite{Huser_Olsen_Thygesen_2013}.
+In contrast, in \textit{ab initio} calculations the macroscopic in-plane dielectric function at zero momentum is unity \markup{only if the truncated Coulomb potential is used~\cite{Huser_Olsen_Thygesen_2013}}.
 Moreover, the definition \eqref{eq:macroscopic_epsilon_definition} for 3D systems is valid only if we interpret that macroscopic dielectric function as a bulk one, while for 2D systems some sort of off-plane average has to be performed to obtain the true effective 2D macroscopic dielectric function~\cite{Latini_Olsen_Thygesen_2015,Diana_PhD_thesis,da_Jornada_PhD_thesis}.